 Proposals for a Northern Ireland Public Services Ombudsperson Bill

 The Committee has developed policy proposals to merge and reform the offices of Assembly Ombudsman and Northern Ireland Commissioner for Complaints into a new office to be known as the Northern Ireland Public Services Ombudsperson.
-A draft bill to give effect to its proposals has been prepared and it is hoped this will be ready for introduction in the Assembly in early 2015.
+The Public Services Ombudsperson Bill was introduced in the Assembly on 20 April 2015.
 Click here for further information.